The Out of Africa Theory

 Another example is that a news item on January 9, 2012, relates that Australian scientists had analyzed the oldest DNA ever taken from human remains, and that the results challenge the theory that humans developed only in Africa.
 Researchers at Australian National University said they had analyzed DNA taken from remains unearthed in 1974 at Lake Mungo in the state of New South Wales.
 Dating them in May 1999 put the age of the skeleton at between 56,000 and 68,000 years old.
 ANU anthropologist Alan Thorne said that neither "Mungo Man’s" completely modern skeleton nor its DNA had any links with human ancestors from Africa found in other parts of the world.
 Thorne said that there are modern humans in Australia that have nothing to do with Africa at all.
 These findings, as reported in The Australian newspaper, challenge the prevailing "Out of Africa" theory because "Mungo Man" has a genetic line which has vanished yet his skeleton is completely modern.

 The previously oldest human DNA tested from the area came from the Neanderthal remains–a 45,000-year-old specimen in western Germany and 28,000-year-old from Croatia.
 ANU evolutionary geneticist Simon Easteal told Reuters, "If he [Mungo Man] was part of a wave of modern people that had come out of Africa and spread, eventually reaching Australia, then his mitochondrial DNA would reflect that."
 Thorne also said that dating Mungo Man meant that there was no doubt that ancestors of Australia’s Aborigines came to the continent from Asia about 70,000 years ago–some 30,000 years earlier than thought.
-"There’s no question that somewhere in southeast Asia is where watercraft got invented.
+As he put it, "There’s no question that somewhere in southeast Asia is where watercraft got invented.
 The first oceanic crossings were to Australia."
 6

 For the evolutionists, this means that at least one group of Homo erectus descendants evolved outside of Africa.
 It could also mean that modern man was a completely separate species who had already been evolved and traveled the globe, remnants of which we are only now discovering.
 And that ancient India was indeed where watercraft was invented and from where came the earliest residents of Australia.